What are the parts of speech in Spanish?

 ¡Ojo!
 El hombre perdió todo porque era muy tonto en sus amistades.

-Watch out!
+In English: Watch out!
 The man lost everything because he was foolish in his friendships.